crb912/crb912.github.io/_posts/2021-03-15-move-semantics.md

 Many C++ beginners struggling with "move" semantics since C++11.
 Fortunately, there are a collection of online materials on move semantics (See: [Recommended materials](#Recommended)).
 However, few articles mention why we need move semantics and how it can significantly increase the performance of your applications.
-Let's begin this journey.
+Let's begin this journey directly.

 ## A Vector class without move semantics
 Here, We can define a variable of our new type `Vector`.
 Note that my Vector not the one from the standard library!
 We call class Vector a container of `double`s.